Morpho-lang/morpho-benchmark/README.md

-# morpho-benchmarks
+# morpho-benchmark

-This folder includes a variety of programs to assist in benchmarking [morpho](https://github.com/Morpho-lang/morpho)'s performance.
+This repository includes a variety of programs to assist in benchmarking [morpho](https://github.com/Morpho-lang/morpho)'s performance.
 The tests are divided into several folders:

 * clbg - Benchmarks from the [Computer Language Benchmark Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html), intended to compare morpho to other languages on similar test problems.

-* language - Benchmarks for language features.
+* language - Benchmarks for various language features, with equivalent implementations in other dynamic languages.

-* other - Interesting problems, some of which are provided in multiple languages.
+* other - Interesting programs with real workflows, with equivalent implementations in other languages.

 * problems - Shape optimization problems that aim to represent typical morpho use cases.

-* functionals - Morpho-only functional map kernels (`total` / `gradient` / `fieldgradient`).
+* functionals - Morpho-only functional map kernels (`total` / `gradient` / `fieldgradient`) intended to test performance of the `geometry` package.

+Where relevant, implementations are provided in Python, Lua, wren, Ruby and Perl.

 ## Running benchmarks